kubeflow/website/content/docs/started/getting-started.md

    * **KUBEFLOW_SRC** a directory where you want to download the source to
    * **KUBEFLOW_TAG** a tag corresponding to the version to check out, such as `master` for the latest code.
    * **Note** you can also just clone the repository using git.
-1. Run the following scripts to set up and deploy Kubeflow:
+1. Run the following commands to deploy Kubeflow from source code:

     ```
     ${KUBEFLOW_REPO}/scripts/kfctl.sh init ${KFAPP} --platform none